 Cooler temps may mean it’s time to update your family’s closet.
-Here are 6 ways to make sure you and your kids go back to school in style
+Six ways to make sure you & your kids go back to school in style.

 It's almost time to put away the bathing suits and pull out the fall flannel.
 But if your family’s closets are still filled with last year’s (now-too-small) styles, it might be time to update your apparel options.
 Fortunately, a creative approach and a little tech help from some online options can help the whole fam enter the season fashionably – and with minimal strain on your time and budget.
 Here are six ways you can get creative with your seasonal shopping.